ZZDoog/fine-grained-music-discriminators/README.md

 The code will be uploaded after the paper is accepted.

-The demo and some generated sample are available in [page](https://zzdoog.github.io/fg-discriminators/)
+The demos and some generated samples are available at [page](https://zzdoog.github.io/fg-discriminators/)